LeetLLM

 • you need larger world size to hit the schedule

 That bridge matters.
-FSDP and ZeRO aren't "advanced decorations" on top of a stable recipe.
-They let the same recipe continue when memory stops fitting on one device by sharding model states across workers.[10]Reference 10FullyShardedDataParallelhttps://docs.pytorch.org/docs/stable/fsdp.html[11]Reference 11ZeRO: Memory Optimizations Toward Training Trillion Parameter Models.https://arxiv.org/abs/1910.02054
+FSDP and ZeRO aren't decorations on top of a stable recipe.
+They let the same recipe continue when memory stops fitting on one device by sharding model states across workers.[11]Reference 11FullyShardedDataParallelhttps://docs.pytorch.org/docs/stable/fsdp.html[12]Reference 12ZeRO: Memory Optimizations Toward Training Trillion Parameter Models.https://arxiv.org/abs/1910.02054 Precision is the other silent scaler: if SFTConfig already turned on bf16, you have a mixed-precision policy before you add a second GPU.

 Minimal operational skeleton